Zulqarnain48/DecodeLabsInternshipTask1/README.md

 # How to run this Project?

--Step 1: Download ZIP file from github.
+- Step 1: Download ZIP file from github.

--Setp 2: Go to google Colab.
+- Setp 2: Go to google Colab.

--step 3: Move Dataset to drive and mount it.
+- step 3: Move Dataset to drive and mount it.

--Step 3: Import the DecodeLabsInternshipTask1 into notebook.
+- Step 3: Import the DecodeLabsInternshipTask1 into notebook.

--Step 4: Run the NoteBook.
+- Step 4: Run the NoteBook.

 # Conclusion